mikanbako/Android-Application-Build-Script-Extension/README.txt

                 Run PMD's Copy/Paste Detector and report by text on project executing Ant.

-            NOTICE : If you located jars of PMD to other directory, you must specify path of it by -lib option of Ant.

     After "Test Setup" :

-        These targets must be ran on test project.
+        NOTICE : Below targets must be ran on test project and they use Jython.

-        NOTICE : These targets use Jython.

-        test-xml : Run tests and generate report by XML.
+        test-xml : Run tests and generate report by XML formatted by JUnit XML format.

             * Test results report to "reports/test_result.xml" in test project.